 In One Up on Wall Street, Peter Lynch writes about his theory that average investors can become experts in their field and pick winning stocks as well as Wall Street professionals just by doing some research.
 The author writes that there are many investment opportunities for the average investor that can be found by observing business developments and taking notice of what’s going on in the world.
 Lynch writes that investors will be rewarded in the long run if they ignore the fluctuations of the market and speculation about interest rates.

-If you consider yourself a student of the market, there is no better book than Reminiscences of a Stock Operator.
+If you consider yourself a student of the market, there is no better pick on our list of investing books than Reminiscences of a Stock Operator.
 This conversational biography of the exploits of Jesse Livermore contains more market lessons than any “how to” book available today … or ever.
 Divided into reasonably sized chapters, the book allows you to follow one of Wall Street’s all-time great speculators through his winnings and his many mistakes.

 Livermore was born in 1877, and began his career as a ticker boy in the bucket shops (businesses that took bets on stock prices, but didn’t actually buy or sell stocks) around Boston.
 With a true knack for remembering and making sense of stock prices, Livermore built a small stake and eventually moved to New York when the bucket shops stopped taking his business because he won too often.
 I don’t want to summarize his whole life, but suffice it to say that he made and lost at least two major fortunes and ended his own life in 1940.
 Still, his net worth when he died was over $5 million, so he didn’t do too badly.